kcp-dev/kcp/docs/workspaces.md

 cluster workspaces.
 In contrast to namespace in Kubernetes, this includes non-namespaced objects, e.g. like CRDs where each workspace can have its own set of CRDs installed.

+## User Home Workspaces

+TODO: explaining the concept and related virtual existence and automatic creation

+The following cluster workspace types are created internally to support User Home Workspaces:

+* `Homeroot`: the workspace that will contain all the Home workspaces, spread accross buckets. - Can contain only Homebucket workspaces
+* `Homebucket`: the type of workspaces that will contains a subset of all home workspaces. - Can contain either Homebucket (multi-level bucketing) or Home workspaces
+* `Home`: the ClusterWorkspace of home workspaces - can contain any type of workspaces as children (especially universal workspaces)

 ## Organization Workspaces

 Organization workspaces are ClusterWorkspaces of type `Organization`, defined in the